dnotitia/dnotitia-NIAH/README.md

-# dnotitia NIAH
+# Dnotitia NIAH

-dnotitia NIAH is a framework for testing the long-text understanding capabilities of large language models.
+Dnotitia NIAH is a framework for testing the long-text understanding capabilities of large language models.
 It tests whether models can accurately retrieve and understand specific information by inserting "needles" (key information) into long texts.

 ## Installation